sploders101/helix-editor/book/src/remapping.md

 "A-x" = "normal_mode" # Maps Alt-X to enter normal mode j = { k = "normal_mode" } # Maps `jk` to exit insert mode
 ```
-> NOTE: Typable commands can also be remapped, remember to keep the `:` prefix to indicate it's a typable command.

 Ctrl, Shift and Alt modifiers are encoded respectively with the prefixes
 `C-`, `S-` and `A-`.
 Special keys are encoded as follows: